PollyEx/frontend-coding-challenge-richardbx/README.md

 # Polly Coding Challenge (frontend)

 Welcome to Polly's Coding Challenge!
-We're imagining built a simple task management application built with Vue.js and TypeScript.
+We're imagining you're a team member at TaskBot working on a simple task management application built with Vue.js and TypeScript.
 The goal of this challenge is to demonstrate your skills in front-end development and problem-solving.

-There are several tasks that need to be done, be sure to coordinate with the hiring manager on which tasks are required and which tasks are optional.
+> [!IMPORTANT]
+> There are many challenges described below.
+You should have received instructions from the hiring team on which of these challenges are required for you.
+If you complete your required challenge(s) and have additional time, feel free to complete any of the [optional challenges](#optional-challenges) at your own discretion.

 ## Getting Started